Wednesday, May 11, 2022

 In antiquity it was a concept rather than something with a standardized systemization and there existed competing models with more or fewer components but it’s because the description with four was that endorsed by the Greek physician Hippocrates (circa 460–circa 370 BC) that it became famous in the West and absorbed into medical practice.
 The four humors of Hippocratic medicine are black bile (μέλαινα χολή (melaina chole)), yellow bile (ξανθη χολή (xanthe chole)), phlegm (φλέγμα (phlegma)) & blood (αμα (haima)), each corresponding with the four temperaments of man and linked also to the four seasons: yellow bile=summer, black bile=autumn, phlegm=winter & blood=spring.
 In Hippocratic medicine, to be healthy, the four humors needed to be in balance and this, once achieved, was the state of enkrateia (from the Ancient Greek γκράτεια (eukrasia) (in power), the construct being ν (en-) (in-) + κράτος (krátos) (power), a word which appears in the New Testament in the context of virtues (Acts 24:25, Galatians 5:23 & 2 Peter 1:6).
 In the King James Version (KJV, 1611), it would be translated as "temperance", a word which went on to assume a life of its own.

-Using Barnaby Joyce (b 1967; thrice deputy prime minister of Australia 2016-2021) to illustrate the basic, comparative and superlative adjectives (choleric).
+Spectrum condition: The redness in the face of Barnaby Joyce (b 1967; thrice deputy prime minister of Australia 2016-2021) is used by his colleagues to gauge where his state of mind lies in the adjectival progression of the choleric (left), the more choleric (comparative; centre) and the most choleric (superlative; right).
 Mr Joyce’s symptoms (ambitious, leader-like, restless, easily angered) suggest an excess of yellow bile and to counteract this, Hippocrates recommended cold and wet foods such as cucumber or lettuce to bring the humors back into alignment.
 Mr Joyce should adopt a cucumber & lettuce diet.

 No comments: